mauilema/Algos-Data-Structures/ClassPhotoGreedyAlgo/classPhotoGreedyAlgo.md

   <li>Each student in the back row must be strictly taller than the student directly in front of them in the front row.</li>
 </ul>

+### You're given two input arrays: one containing the heights of all the students with red shirts and another one containing the heights of all the students with blue shirts.
+These arrays will always have the same length, and each height will be a positive integer.
+Write a function that returns whether or not a class photo that follows the stated guidelines can be taken.

+<p>Note: you can assume that each class has at least 2 students.</p>

 <h4>Sample Input</h4>
 yellowShirtHeights = [7, 3, 6, 10, 12, 16]
 </br>